HV Tech Stack Chapter 01 · Stack

 Role

-Webhook receiver, scheduled batch runner, Teams card dispatcher, Constant Contact writer.
+Webhook receiver, scheduled batch runner, AUC CSV importer, Teams card dispatcher, Constant Contact writer.

 Cost